LABORA-INF-UFG/nonrtric-rapp-helloworld-policy/README.md

 2. Linux Binary
 3. Kubernetes

-The Hello Word rApp can be either tested as a Linux binary or as a docker image.
+The Hello Word rApp ICS can be tested as a Linux binary or a docker image.

-1. **Linux binary**: The HW xAPP may be compiled and invoked directly.
-Pre-requisite software packages that must be installed prior to compiling are documented in the Dockerfile in the repository.
+1. **Linux binary**: The HW rAPP may be compiled and invoked directly.
+Pre-requisite software packages that must be installed before compiling are documented in the Dockerfile in the repository.

 2. **Docker Image**: For building docker images, the Docker environment must be present in the system.
 The Dockerfile in the repository can be used to build the docker image.
 The docker image can be built using the following command:
 ```shell